bharathi-tenneti/RHACM-GitOps-MultiTenancy-Demo/README.md

 ![image](https://user-images.githubusercontent.com/41969005/159999168-6a3afc06-ed09-4297-9b4b-7f6083d422b2.png)

-### Separate ArgoCD console
+### Separate ArgoCD consoles

-There are two separate ArgoCD consoles `blueargocd` `redargocd` with RBAC from step 12 and 13 so that one group cannot log into the other group's ArgoCD instance console to view or manage their applications.
+There are two separate ArgoCD consoles `blueargocd` `redargocd` with RBAC from step 9 so that one group cannot log into the other group's ArgoCD instance console to view or manage their applications.

 ![image](https://user-images.githubusercontent.com/41969005/159999747-dd55dda5-52e0-48dc-84ab-25a6f4b4772d.png)